 Mulberry River: High Bank to Redding NF campground is a 8.2 mile lightly trafficked point-to-point trail located near Ozark, Arkansas that features a waterfall and is rated as moderate.
-The trail is primarily used for fishing, canoeing, and whitewater kayaking and is accessible from April until November.
+The trail is primarily used for fishing, canoeing, and whitewater kayaking and is best used from April until November.

 Mulberry River: High Bank to Redding NF campground, Canoe or white water kayaking is generally a class II or class III water.
 There are numerous rapids to navigate.
 The River water level is seasonally variable and is generally only floatable during the spring and fall season.
 Monitor the water level before making the trip.
 It can change in 24 hours.
 The Mulberry River from Wolf Pen, or below, to Turner bend is a fun ride when the water level is about 2.5 to 3.5 feet at the Turner bend river gauge at the link below.
 Above 3.5 the rapids are washed out and the challenges change.
 One needs to know what one is doing above 3.5 feet and they quit renting canoes at 4.2 feet even to experts.